rawmodel/framework/README.md

 ## Introduction

-RawModel provides a mechanism for creating strongly-typed data objects with built-in logic for unified data validation and error handling.
+Rawmodel provides a mechanism for creating strongly-typed data objects with built-in logic for unified data validation and error handling.
 It has a simple and intuitive API and tends to be a powerful, magic-free, minimalistic and unopinionated framework for writing application data layers where you have a complete control.
 It could be a perfect fit when writing an [Express.js](http://expressjs.com/) action, [GraphQL](http://graphql.org/) resolver or similar and it's easily extendable.

 ## Installation